-Music at Pashley gives children the opportunity to listen to, explore and perform a range of different music styles.
-In music activities children are encouraged to develop their listening skills and discriminate between varying sounds and musical elements, eg. Pitch, rhythm and tempo.
-These activities are designed to help children critique music (we allow children to discuss whether they like or don’t like music as long they can explain why) and develop an appreciation for a wide range of music.
+At Pashley, we follow the East Sussex scheme for music called ‘Charanga’.
+This gives children the opportunity to listen to and appraise, explore and perform across a range of different musical styles.
+In music activities, children are encouraged to develop their listening skills and discriminate between varying sounds and musical elements, eg. Pitch, rhythm and tempo.
+Through ‘Charanga’ children are able to develop their skills of improvisation and composition.
+The repetitive nature of the scheme ensures that the children have plenty of time to revisit and embed skills.
 Music is used to enhance the whole curriculum as part of our project-based learning.

 Music at Pashley gives children the opportunity to express themselves and be creative.
 In music lessons children will:

 - Listen to and respond to a range of musical styles.
 (These styles will reflect the diversity of society and the multicultural world.)